ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 from the table.
 The delete lock is already holding primary key lock.
 As the deletion affects also `jobs_queue_at_index` index the query asks for that lock.

-There is a third select query of another worker, not displayed in this listing (produced by `innotop`) which holds lock on `jobs_queue_at_index`.
+There is also a third select query of another worker, not displayed in this listing (produced by `innotop`) which holds lock on `jobs_queue_at_index`.

-This in global picture causes a deadlock.
+This in global picture causes a deadlock - each transaction is waiting for a lock that is held by another transaction.
 In the modern MySQL database there is `innodb_deadlock_detect` set to 1 by default.
-This means the deadlock is detected immediately and one transaction is rolled back to handle the deadlock.
+This means the deadlock is detected immediately and one transaction is rolled back to remove the deadlock condition and progress.

 With older databases or `innodb_deadlock_detect=0` the deadlock will cause queries to stall.
 Each query is waiting for locks that cannot be locked for them.